toasoast/SciolyAutoloader/README.md

 # Scioly-Balsa-Event-Autoloader

-This is my take on the autoloader used for Bridge, Boomilever, and Tower.
+This is my take on an autoloader used for Bridge, Boomilever, and Tower.

 # Parts List